-This is kind of a ramble, but I met with someone recently that had already met with one of the “TV lawyers” that spends a couple 100 thousand a year in marketing.
+I recently met with someone who had already met with one of the “TV law firms” that spends more than $10k/month in advertising.
 The potential client stated, “he told me it’s a great case!
-But, he doesn’t have enough time right now to handle it.”
-Sorry for the honesty, but lawyers rarely turn down a “great” case.
-Some do, obviously, if it’s not the type of case they handle, but if it’s a case they handle regularly, that attorney wouldn’t hesitate to take the “great” case.
+But he doesn’t have enough time right now to handle it.”
+Surprisingly, I have this type of conversation with a potential client every few weeks.

 Lawyers Don’t Want Bad Cases

 “… contributory negligence shall not bar a recovery, unless any negligence of the person so injured, damaged or killed, is of greater degree than any negligence of the person, firm or corporation causing such damage, or unless any negligence of the person so injured, damaged or killed, is of greater degree than the combined negligence of any persons, firms or corporations causing such damage.”
 23 O.S. § 23-13.

-In car accident cases, collisions at uncontrolled intersections and those involving rear end collisions where the lead driver made a sudden stop often pose liability problems.
-In “slip and fall” or “trip and fall” cases, cases involving “open and obvious” hazards will often have liability problems.
+In car accident cases, collisions at uncontrolled intersections and those involving rear-end collisions where the lead driver made a sudden stop often pose liability problems.
+“He said/she said” cases can sometimes be seen as “50/50” liability cases.

-The key to these types of cases to potential lawyers is explaining why you didn’t see the obvious hazard.
-In stores, this can often be explained by the fact that you were looking at the merchandise on shelves.
+The key to these cases to potential lawyers is explaining why you didn’t see the obvious hazard.
+In stores, this can often be explained by the fact that you are looking at the merchandise on shelves.
 In parking lots, it can be explained by bags obscuring your view or that you were looking out for moving vehicles (if the lot was busy).

-Lawyers May Reject Your Case if it Involves a Legal Niche They Don’t Want to Touch
+Lawyers May Reject Your Case if it Involves a Legal Niche They Don’t Want to Touch.

-Personal injury cases aren’t limited to car accidents, medical malpractice and slip and falls.
-Product liability, libel and slander, false arrest and excessive force, among other things, fall within the purview of personal injury lawyers.
+Personal injury cases aren’t limited to car accidents, medical malpractice, and slip and falls.
+Product liability, libel and slander, false arrest, and excessive force, among other things, fall within the purview of personal injury lawyers.
 However, not all personal injury lawyers take these types of cases.

 Lawyers Aren’t Always Straight-Forward About Why They Aren’t Taking Your Case

-If you find that you are running into the “conflict of interest” or “too busy right now” excuse, it may help if you just ask the lawyer if he or she is really turning down your case because in their opinion it is a “bad case.”
+If you find that you are running into the “conflict of interest” or “too busy right now” excuse, it may help if you ask the lawyer if he or she is turning down your case because, in their opinion, it is a “bad case.”
 Explain that you’re not going to argue with him or her over their opinion, but you don’t want to waste your time and a bunch of other attorneys’ time shopping around a case no one wants.
 If enough potential clients do this, maybe lawyers will stop lying about why they aren’t taking cases, and clients can more easily find a lawyer who likes their case.